 We advance our mission through research, grantmaking, social impact investments, public policy solutions, Strada-supported nonprofit organizations, and strategic initiatives.

 $4 million grant challenge to support innovative partnerships that meet regional workforce needs, boost employment and earnings outcomes for students, and drive enrollment for community colleges.

-Strada Education Network created this $4 million grant-making initiative to build on existing efforts to connect education and work and provide new resources and opportunities, including financial assistance, paid internships and apprenticeships, and support for supplies and curriculum.
+Strada Education Foundation created this $4 million grant-making initiative to build on existing efforts to connect education and work and provide new resources and opportunities, including financial assistance, paid internships and apprenticeships, and support for supplies and curriculum.
 This represents Strada’s first major national investment in community colleges and a recognition that these institutions have a unique capacity and proximity to support learners and to address dynamic regional workforce needs.